GingerKiwi/2025-ASTRO-BLOG/src/content/blog/2025/09-05-deaf-awareness-month-part2.md

 ​
 By the time I started my spring and summer there, there wasn’t a separate Deaf camp session.
 It was just part of Centre’s mindset and the culture.​ Having an accessibility first mindset and culture benefited everyone – not just the Deaf, hard of hearing and CODA kids.​

-## A Curated List of Deaf and CODA Content Creators and Public Speakers
+## A Curated List of Deaf and CODA Content Creators and Public Speakers—Part 2

 ***Tip: Turn on captions ["CC"] for all of the videos.***